vitorhasilva/Xtream-IPTV-Player/README.md

 python3 -m pip install --upgrade pyinstaller python3 -m pip install --upgrade requests lxml python-dateutil PyQt5
 ```
-NB: If you are not logged in as root (which is recommended), you need to ensure that `pyInstaller` is included in your PATH environment variable:
+_Note:_ If you are not logged in as root (which is recommended), you need to ensure that `pyInstaller` is included in your PATH environment variable:
 ```bash
 export PATH=$PATH:$HOME/.local/bin
 ```